nishnisa/CollaboratedProject/README.md

 # This is README.md FIle
-# It contains the information about project
+# It contains the information about project.